gingerbeardman/gingerbeardman.github.io/_posts/2021/2021-10-30-macintosh-magazine-media.md

 These magazines were released before widespread adoption of the internet, when it was tricky to discover new software and even more difficult to obtain it.
 Buying a magazine with a disc containing hundreds or sometimes thousands of files was an easy way of getting the latest software.
 Of course, more than twenty years have now passed and software that was once common has all but disappeared.
 These magazine discs provide time capsules inside which live many long forgotten secrets.

+This is such an amazing treasure trove of files, containing many long lost files of both English and Japanese origin.
+The scatter chart shows the range of date coverage of the collection, full file listings are searchable at [gingerbeardman.com/mmm/](https://www.gingerbeardman.com/mmm/) and all discs are uploaded to [Internet Archive](https://archive.org/details/@gingerbeardman).

+## Archive status report

-The archive as it stands (as of March 2024):
+The archive as it stands (updated March 2024):

 *   date range: 1991–2002
 *   total media: 425 discs